North, East, South, West – Which EXTERIOR Paint Colour is the Best?

-Let’s look at a before of that bad boy, just for fun – also notice the previously unpainted brick…
+Let’s look at a boring beige before of that bad boy, just for fun – also notice the previously unpainted brick…

 See the full blog post of this project HERE

-Now, of course, we haven’t talked about trees yet.
+Lastly, let’s talk about TREES.
 Even glorious southern sunshine can be blocked by a well-placed forest.
-In this case, exposure will play LESS of a part in your paint process as the trees will limit the amount/quality of light you get.
+In this case, exposure will play LESS of a part in your painting process as the trees will limit the amount/quality of light you get.
 However, as the sun breaks through the branches, expect it to pick up a bit of a green hue that can be cast on your home.
 If every paint color you sample looks slightly green, this could be why (the same goes if you have grass that the sun bounces off of).

 So, now that you know the EXPOSURE of the most IMPORTANT side of your home, let’s look at each one more closely…

-BTW – Keep in mind that I don’t remember the exposure of ALL of these projects, I’m just going off the photos for reference.
+BTW, I don’t remember the exposure of ALL of these projects; I’m just using the photos for reference.

-A home with north-facing light isn’t a BAD thing, even though this light is often the grayest.
-North-facing light is the most CONSISTENT light and has the LEAST change throughout the day, making it more predictable for choosing paint colours.
+A home with a north-facing light isn’t a BAD thing, even though this light is often the grayest.
+North-facing light is the most CONSISTENT light and has the LEAST change throughout the day, making it more predictable when choosing exterior house colors.

 North-facing homes will have a more shaded front.
 Now, don’t confuse SHADY with SHADOWS.
-Shady is when you pour me four ounces of wine when I asked for six, or when there isn’t any direct natural sunshine.
-SHADOWED is what happens when light hits a surface, creating a grayish space (a shadow) behind it.
+Shady is when you pour me four ounces of wine when I asked for six OR when there isn’t any direct natural sunshine.
+SHADOWED happens when light hits a surface, creating a grayish space (a shadow) behind it.
 Because north-facing homes don’t get direct sunshine, they don’t get shadows.
-But that doesn’t mean they don’t have an overall ‘gray cast’ that’s created by the lack of it.
+But that doesn’t mean they don’t have an overall ‘gray cast’ created by the lack of it.

-SO, HOW DOES NORTH-FACING LIGHT AFFECT PAINT COLOURS ON THE EXTERIOR OF A HOME?
+HOW DOES NORTH-FACING LIGHT AFFECT PAINT COLOURS ON A HOME’S EXTERIOR?

-- Gray light often suits gray paint colours with a BIT more ‘colour/undertone’ to them, to counteract a bit of that gray light, but of course, it depends on what your brick/stone/roof can handle too!
+- Gray northern light often suits gray paint colors with a BIT more ‘colour/undertone’ to counteract some of that gray light.
+Of course, it also depends on what your brick/stone/roof can handle!

-- With north-facing light being that bit heavier, you’ll want to pay attention to the LRV that you choose so that your house doesn’t look TOO dark.
+- With north-facing light being that bit heavier, you’ll want to pay attention to your paint color’s LRV so your house doesn’t look TOO dark.
 READ MORE HERE

-South-facing light is definitely not as predictable as north-facing light but is WAY easier to work with than east or west-facing homes (which can be real buggers).
+South-facing light is not as simple as north-facing light but is WAY easier to work with than east or west-facing homes (which can be real buggers).

 (no before pic, this was new construction)